Issuance with OpenID4VCI

 The NL Wallet requires at least the SD JWT format for PID attestations.
 The MSO mDoc can be issued as well.
 The attestation type and paths to the login claim and the recovery_code are dynamically configured.
 See the pid_attributes field in the wallet-config.json for details.

 In the pid_issuer, the Authorization Server and Credential Issuer roles are combined: the wallet talks to a single PID Issuer, which hosts its own /par, /authorize, /token, /nonce and /credential endpoints.
-Behind the scenes, the PID Issuer still delegates the actual user authentication to an upstream OpenID Connect provider — in practice RDO Max acting as a DigiD broker.
+Behind the scenes, the PID Issuer delegates the actual user authentication to an upstream OpenID Connect provider — in practice RDO Max acting as a DigiD broker.

 Parameter